 The Company maintains a diversified investment portfolio with limited concentration in any one issuer.
-The portfolio consists of investment-grade corporate securities (85%); contract loans (5%), which are secured by the underlying insurance policy values; municipal bonds (4%); below investment-grade securities (3%); preferred affiliated stocks (2%); and other governments (1%).
+The portfolio consists of investment-grade corporate securities (85%); policy loans (5%), which are secured by the underlying insurance policy values; municipal bonds (3%); below investment-grade securities (2%); preferred affiliated stocks (2%); other governments (2%); and short term investments (1%).
 The Company did not have any exposure to a single issuer in excess of 2% of assets.

-At December 31, 2012 and 2011, the Company had bonds on deposit with various insurance regulatory agencies, as required by law, with estimated fair values of approximately \$161,314 and \$162,461, respectively.
+At December 31, 2013 and 2012, the Company had bonds on deposit with various insurance regulatory agencies, as required by law, with estimated fair values of approximately \$195,857 and \$161,314, respectively.